arnaupc-uoc/Python-docker-test/README.md

 https://hackersandslackers.com/flask-assets/
 https://github.com/hackersandslackers/flask-blueprint-tutorial/blob/master/flask_blueprint_tutorial/home/home.py

---> COMMAND BLUEPRINTS OPTIONS !!!

 # Tests

 In general, testing helps ensure that your app will work as expected for your end users.

-The pytest framework makes it easy to write small, readable tests, and can scale to support complex functional testing for applications and libraries. pytest will recursively search through your project structure to find the Python files that start with test_*.py pip3 install pytest
+The pytest framework makes it easy to write small, readable tests, and can scale to support complex functional testing. pytest will recursively search through your project structure to find the Python files that start with test_*.py pytest supports running Python unittest-based tests out of the box.

+pip3 install pytest

 To run the tests: